 Alex Xiao is an associate in the New York office of Gibson, Dunn & Crutcher where he currently practices with the firm’s Business Restructuring and Reorganization Practice Group.
-Mr. Xiao’s practice focuses on restructuring, bankruptcy, and insolvency matters, including debt exchanges, distressed investments, acquisitions and financings and other in‐court and out‐of-court transactions and arrangements.
+Mr. Xiao has considerable experience representing ad hoc groups and other key stakeholders in some of the nation’s largest and most complex restructurings and liability management transactions.
+His practice focuses on debt exchanges, distressed investments, acquisitions and financings and other in‐court and out‐of-court transactions and arrangements.

 Mr. Xiao has played a role on a number of teams advising: